 While the dough is baking place the other half in saran wrap and place in the refrigerator.

 In a frying pan, add the 3-4 pieces of bacon, fry until crispy.
-Remove pieces of bacon to a paper towel lined plate.
-Let them drain.
+Remove pieces of bacon to a paper towel lined plate, and let them drain.
 Reserve 1 tsp of bacon fat to add to the cranberry apple mixture.
 Once the bacon has cooled chop it into small pieces.

 Combine cranberries, granulated sugar, water, cornstarch, ginger and maple syrup in a heavy duty saucepan over medium heat; stir occasionally and let mixture cook until fruit has formed a thick jam-like consistency (cranberries will be very soft but some still whole), about 10 minutes.
 At the end add in the bacon fat and stir to combine.

-Pour the cranberry apple mixture over the pre-baked shortbread crust.
-Spread out evenly.
+Pour the cranberry apple mixture over the pre-baked shortbread crust and spread out evenly.

 Sprinkle pieces of bacon on top of the cranberry apple mixture.

 Take the other half of the dough from the fridge and crumble it on top of the fruit layer in large pieces.